i-translation/dnsguide/chapter1.md

 ### DnsRecord

-We'll obviously need a way of representing the actual dns records as well, and again we'll use an enum for easy expansion:
+We'll obviously (明显地) need a way of representing the actual dns records as well, and again we'll use an enum for easy expansion:

 ```rust